spinscale/elasticsearch-suggest-plugin/README.md

 * Allow deletion of of fields in cache instead of refresh
 * Reenable the field refresh tests by checking statistics
 * Also expose the guava cache statistics in the endpoint
+* Stop working if the elasticsearch version does not match on startup
 * Create a testing rule that does start a node/cluster only once per test run, not per test.
 This costs so much time.

 ## Changelog